Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Experiment

 \subsection{Evaluation Criteria}

-Besides evaluating the person retrieval or re-identification, the purpose of PTD is used for evaluating the spatio-temporal modeling and the trajectory generation.
-For the spatio-temporal model evaluation, the receiver operating characteristic curve (ROC), and the Area Under Curve (AUC) are used.
+Besides evaluating the person retrieval or re-identification, the purpose of PTD is used to evaluate the spatio-temporal modeling and trajectory generation.
+For the spatio-temporal model evaluation, the Receiver Operating Characteristic Curve (ROC) and the Area Under Curve (AUC) are used.
 For the person retrieval evaluation, we use three indicators to evaluate: Cumulative Matching Characteristics (CMC), mean Average Precision (mAP), and Trajectory Rank Score (TRS).
 For CMC and mAP, we use the standard settings \cite{xie2020progressive,huang2016camera,wang2019spatial,MGN,PCB,HACNN} on them to conduct experiments.
-Trajectory rank score (TRS) is proposed in this paper to measure the performance of trajectory generation algorithm in person retrieval.
+Trajectory Rank Score (TRS) is proposed in this paper to measure the performance of the trajectory generation algorithm in person retrieval task.
 TRS is defined as follows.
-Suppose the input query feature vector is $f_{in}$.
-In the gallery, the person trajectory with the same identity as query vector can be represented by $S_g$, where $S_g=\{S_{g1},S_{g2},...S_{gn}\}$ and each $S_{gi}$ represents one trajectory.
-Each trajectory is composed of multiple tracklets, which can be expressed as $S_{g1}=\{T_{g11},T_{g12},...\}$, where $T_{g1i}$ represents a tracklet that belongs to $S_{g1}$.
-We use the method proposed in Section \ref{sec:method} to generate the person trajectory and sort them by the similarity with query.
-It is assumed that the output result can be expressed in $S_{out}$, where $S_{out}=\{S_{o1},S_{o2},...S_{on}\}$.
-Let $T$ be an element in the candidate set, and define $n(T)$ to represent the times of node $T$ in all predicted trajectories, then the weight of node $T$ is: